Brittany Higgins reaches confidential settlement

 Brittany Higgins has reached a confidential settlement with the Commonwealth after the former political staffer’s claims of sexual assault at Parliament House.

-Lawyer Noor Blumer, acting for Ms Higgins, issued a brief statement on Tuesday.
+Lawyer Noor Blumer, acting for Ms Higgins, issued a brief statement on Tuesday night.

 “At a mediation held today, the Commonwealth and Ms Higgins settled her claims,” Ms Blumer said.